 Spanned across an area of 200 square kilometers, Nameri National Park, located at the foothills of the eastern Himalayas, is the second Tiger Reserve in Assam.
-Considered one of the best national parks in East India, Nameri is a refuge for many rare animals such as tiger, black bear, elephant, leopard, clouded leopard, deer, Indian wild dog, jackals, Civet Cap, Capped Langur and Indian bison.
-It is also famous for Golden Masheer, which has made the place a paradise for the wildlife lovers.
+Considered one of the best national parks in East India, Nameri is a refuge for many rare animals such as tiger, black bear, elephant, leopard, clouded leopard, deer, Indian wild dog, jackals, Civet Cap, Capped Langur, and Indian bison.
+It is also famous for Golden Masheer, which has made the place a paradise for wildlife lovers.

 8. Jim Corbett National Park, Nainital